 - The ratio of finished work.
 The ratio of the number of completed (closed) tasks to the total number of works scheduled for completion now.

-In project and portfolio management everyone should understand why it is important to collect Retrospective data.
+In project and portfolio management, everyone should understand why it is essential to collect Retrospective data.
 The distinction between diagnostic and retrospective metrics is that the first is used to analyze the situation “here and now” for emergency response.
 While retrospective analysis is used to assess past events and compare them to an undoubtedly bright future.
 The most important ones are:

 - Reliability ratio: the ratio of the product of the project cost to its duration to the cumulative value of the increasing planning error.

-- The ratio of the actual labor productivity to the planned one, calculated according to the actual and planned schedule: the difference is calculated as a percentage of the planned schedule.
+- The ratio of the actual labor productivity to the planned one is calculated according to the actual and planned schedule: the difference is calculated as a percentage of the planned schedule.

 - Percentage of labor involved in the project (phase, a separate group of tasks)